Psychotherapy

 Families

-There are many kinds of families…Most people think of a family in the traditional way — a parent or parents and their child or children.
+Most people think of a family in the traditional way — a parent or parents and their child or children.
 Maybe that describes your family.
-But maybe your family configuration is different.
-Or perhaps you want help navigating your relationships with aging parents— or with siblings, in-laws, your adult child and their new spouse… Whatever “family” means to you, you’re welcome in my practice.
+But maybe you family consists of two moms or two dads, maybe you're a single or divorced parent, maybe you're co-parenting with someone you were never in a relationship with, maybe you live with aging parents, siblings, or in-laws, your adult child and their new spouse… Whatever family means to you, you're welcome in my practice.

 Expect